Linja82/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A Rock, Paper, Scissors game build in Python
+A Rock, Paper, Scissors game built in Python

 # Install Instructions
 All individual files are listed.
 However, to maintain the file structure for the program you can download and extract the ".rar" file instead.